Ehryk/AlternativeCopy/README.md

 # Alternative Copy
-This is a tool that can be installed as an Extension (currently supported: Chrome) to map the keyboard shortcut Alt+C (Command+C for OSX) to copy the current address and apply helpful formatting.
+This is a tool that can be installed as an extension to map a keyboard shortcut to copy the current address and apply helpful formatting.

+ - Browsers Supported: Chrome
+ - Default Shortcut: Alt+C
+ - Default Shortcut (mac): Command+C

 ### Description